 Member, Ludwig Center at MIT

-Professor Hynes is Daniel K. Ludwig Professor for Cancer Research at MIT.
+Professor Hynes is the Daniel K. Ludwig Professor for Cancer Research at MIT.
 He received his bachelor's degree in biochemistry from the University of Cambridge, and his doctorate in biology from MIT.
-After postdoctoral work at the Imperial Cancer Research Fund in London, where he initiated his work on cell adhesion, he returned to MIT as a faculty member.
-Hynes is a Fellow of the Royal Society of London, the American Academy of Arts and Sciences, the American Association for the Advancement of Science, AACR and ASCB and a member of the US National Academies of Sciences and Medicine.
+After postdoctoral work at the Imperial Cancer Research Fund in London, he returned to MIT as a founding faculty member of the MIT Center for Cancer Research.
+He later headed MIT’s Biology Department, and served as Director of the MIT Cancer Center, now the Koch Institute.
+Hynes is a Fellow of the Royal Society of London, the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and a member of the US National Academies of Science and Medicine.
 He received the Canada Gairdner International Award, the Pasarow Foundation Medical Research Award, the Benditt Award from the North American Vascular Biology Organization, the E.B.
-Wilson Medal from the American Society for Cell Biology (ASCB) and the David Rall medal from NAM.
-He previously headed MIT’s Biology Department, and served as Director of the MIT Center for Cancer Research.
-He co-chaired the NAS Committees on Human Embryonic Stem Cells and on Human Genome Editing.
-He is currently on the Cold Spring Harbor Cancer Center Advisory Committee, the MGH Executive Committee on Research and the Rosenstiel Award Selection Committee.
-Dr. Hynes serves on the Scientific Resource Board of Genentech, the Research Trends and Emerging Technologies Advisory Board of Amgen, and the Scientific Advisory Board of Blade Therapeutics.
+Wilson Medal from the American Society for Cell Biology (ASCB) and the David Rall medal from the National Academy of Medicine.
+He co-chaired key NAS Committees on Human Embryonic Stem Cells and on Human Genome Editing.
+He is currently on the MGH Executive Committee on Research and the Rosenstiel Award Selection Committee and advisory boards of Genentech and Amgen.
+Hynes serves on the Scientific Resource Board of Genentech, the Research Trends and Emerging Technologies Advisory Board of Amgen, and the Scientific Advisory Board of Blade Therapeutics.